wp-plugins/woocommerce-pdf-invoices-packing-slips/readme.txt

 This WooCommerce extension lets you add a PDF invoice to the order confirmation emails sent out to your customers.
 Includes a basic template (additional templates are available from [WP Overnight](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-premium-templates/)) as well as the possibility to modify/create your own templates.
 In addition, you can choose to download or print invoices and packing slips from the WooCommerce order admin.

-= Fully customizable =
-In addition to a number of default settings (including a custom header/logo) and several layout fields that you can use out of the box, the plugin contains html/css based templates that allow for customization & full control over the PDF output.

 = Main features =
 * Export invoices or packing slips to PDF (individually or in bulk)
 * Automatically attach invoice PDF to order confirmation email
+* Users can download their invoices from the My Account page

+= Fully customizable =
+In addition to a number of default settings (including a custom header/logo) and several layout fields that you can use out of the box, the plugin contains HTML/CSS based templates that allow for customization & full control over the PDF output.
 * Insert customer header image/logo
 * Modify shop data / footer / disclaimer etc. on the invoices & packing slips
 * Select paper size (Letter or A4)
-* Custom templating engine
 * Translation ready

 If you want more control over the invoice numbers, we recommend that you also install the (free) [WooCommerce Sequential Order Numbers plugin](http://wordpress.org/plugins/woocommerce-sequential-order-numbers/)